-A Notice of Show Cause, directed to an authorized representative of the IU, is served ~~personally or by Registered or Certified Mail, U.S. first-class mail, U.S. certified mail, or personally~~ specifying the time and place of a hearing to be held by the Board, and directing the IU to Show Cause before the Board why an order should not be entered directing discontinuance of such prohibited activity or conduct.
+A Notice of Show Cause, directed to an authorized representative of the IU, is served by U.S. first-class mail, U.S. certified mail, or personally specifying the time and place of a hearing to be held by the Board, and directing the IU to Show Cause before the Board why an order should not be entered directing discontinuance of such prohibited activity or conduct.